 Thermoblock and PID

-This semi-automatic espresso machine is fitted with a single thermoblock that’ll be ready to go in under a minute.
+This semi-automatic espresso machine is fitted with a single thermoblock that’ll be good to go in under a minute.
+In fact, I pulled out a timer and can report that the machine was ready to brew in 34 seconds!
 That sure beats waiting 20 minutes for a traditional single boiler machine to come up to temperature.

 Milk Foam

 If milk-based specialties are your thing, you’ll be happy to hear that the Solis Grind and Infuse Perfetta is fitted with a commercial-style steam wand.
-The wand rotates 360-degrees on a ball joint, which should make it pretty versatile.
+The wand rotates 360-degrees on a ball joint, which makes it pretty versatile.

 Still, if you’ve never steamed milk manually before, it’ll take a little practice before you’re whipping up silky microfoam.
 Fortunately, the manufacturer includes a stainless steel milk pitcher, so you won’t have to make a separate purchase.

-I don’t expect the Solis to have the steaming power of a single boiler machine like the Rancilio Silvia.
-However, it should be good enough to create nice milk foam for a cappuccino or espresso macchiato.
+I didn’t expect the Solis to have the steaming power of a single boiler machine like the Rancilio Silvia.
+However, I found that it had good enough pressure to create nice milk foam for a cappuccino or espresso macchiato.

 Portafilter

 With its elegant, tapered design, I just love the way the Solis portafilter looks.
-So, I’m really hoping the manufacturer didn’t sacrifice comfort and weight distribution to achieve a sleek silhouette.
+So, I was relieved to find the manufacturer didn’t sacrifice comfort and weight distribution to achieve a sleek silhouette.

 The Grind and Infuse Perfetta’s portafilter has a 54mm diameter, which is fairly standard for a machine like this.
 And don’t listen to espresso snobs who tell you that a 58mm portafilter is the only way to go – that’s simply not true.